Browser does not support script.

 There are flourishing research groups in algebra, analysis, applied analysis; combinatorics; fluid dynamics; numerical analysis; optimization; geometry and mathematical physics; and statistics.
 The main research activities in the School are summarised by the three research groups listed below.

-The Pure Mathematics Group has internationally renowned research groups in algebra, analysis and combinatorics.
+The Pure Mathematics Group has internationally renowned research groups in algebra; analysis; combinatorics; and geometry and mathematical physics.

 The Applied Mathematics Group is recognised for world leading and internationally excellent research and has collaborations with researchers from industry, healthcare, and other areas of science and engineering.